 BIO-225.
 Molecular Biology of the Cell (Fall, Spring; Staff).
 Major topics are the nature of the gene, the mechanism and control of gene expression, the relationships between important macromolecular constituents within the cell, the cell cycle and cell replication, the nature of the chromosomes and the mitotic process, and fundamental patterns of growth and differentiation at the cellular level.
 One lab per week.
-Prerequisites: BIO-101 and BIO-102 or permission of instructor.
+Prerequisites: BIO-110 (102) and BIO-112 (101) or permission of instructor.

 BIO-231.
-Cell-Tissue-Material Interaction (same as BNG-331) (not offered in 2011-12)
+Cell-Tissue-Material Interaction (same as BNG-331).